14 LA Restaurants With Great Views

-It’s not every day in quarantine you’re going to be able to convince yourself (or anyone else) to drive to Burbank for a fancy dinner, but when it involves The Castaway, you make it happen.
+It’s not every day you’re going to be able to convince yourself (or anyone else) to drive to Burbank for a fancy dinner, but when it involves The Castaway, you make it happen.
 Yes, it’s a bit pricey here, but they recently re-did their menu, and it was a much-needed upgrade.
 That said, everyone’s still here to huddle around one of the outdoor fire pits and gaze out over the (shockingly) beautiful San Fernando Valley.

-Even in quarantine, this family-family beach cafe remains pretty touristy, but at the end of the day, eating your meal with your feet in the actual sand is why you’re here.
+This beach cafe remains pretty touristy, but at the end of the day, eating your meal with your feet in the actual sand is why you’re here.
 The menu reads somewhere between cruise line dinner and community pool snack counter, but in general, everything tastes good and the portions are massive.
 Did we mention your feet are in the sand?

 Located in a giant three-story building with unobstructed ocean views in Manhattan Beach, you’re not going to find much better sights than the ones at The Strand House.
 Sitting on one of their many patios and watching the sunset with a margarita in one hand and hamachi crudo in the other is something we could do every day for the rest of our lives.